sandygoreraza/DAL/README.md

 Below is # database bindings defined in the program.cs and # UserRepository class with examples of how to use the # SqlDataAccess class in DALLibrary above :

-# Connection dependencies** - NB: dont forget to include necessary libraries for each database type defined below
+# Database bindings** - NB: dont forget to include necessary libraries for each database type defined below

 ```C#
 var connectionString = builder.Configuration.GetConnectionString("DBConnection");